iitmcvg/iitmcvg.github.io/_posts/2018-05-25-SVM-and-NN-part2.md

 Note that the number of rows of $$W_1$$ and $$b_1$$ can be chosen by us arbitrarily, because the only constraints are on the rows of $$W_2$$ and columns of $$W_1$$, corresponding to $$M$$ and $$N$$.
 We can add as many layers as we want which are as large or small as we want.

-Can you notice something off in the above discussion?
+Do you notice anything weird in the above discussion?

-No matter how many Dense layers you cascade, we can always simplify the model into one dense layer.
+No matter how many dense layers you cascade, we can always simplify the model into one dense layer.
 So in essence, we aren't adding any new capability to the model, as its output will always be linear with the input.
-To fix this issue, we have introduce some form of non-linearity in the model.
+To fix this issue, we have introduced some form of non-linearity in the model.
 This is done by applying a non-linear function to the outputs of each of the layers.
 Let us call this function $$\sigma (z)$$.
 This function is called an activation function.
 Some commonly used activation functions are:

 * The sigmoid activation: $$\sigma (z) = \frac{1}{1+e^{-z}}$$
 * The hyperbolic tangent: $$\sigma (z) = \tanh (z)$$